steelkiwi/locust-bokeh-load-test/readme.md

 > A fundamental feature of Locust is that you describe all your test in Python code.
 No need for clunky UIs or bloated XML, just plain code.

 ## Locust installation
-Locust requires **Python 2.6+**.
+Locust load testing library requires **Python 2.6+**.
 It is not currently compatible with Python 3.x.
-Locust is available on PyPI and can be installed through pip or easy_install
+Performance testing python module Locust is available on PyPI and can be installed through pip or easy_install

 `pip install locustio` or: `easy_install locustio`